MiaadTeam/lesan/CONTINUE.md

 Hello!
 I'm continuing work on making the Lesan framework cross-platform (Node.js, Bun, and Deno).

-Last session we successfully completed Phase 5!
-We set up the TypeScript configurations, configured `package.json` with conditional exports for Node, Bun, and Deno, and created a build script using `tsup` to generate ESM, CJS, and type declarations.
+Last session we started Phase 8 (CI/CD & Quality Assurance).
+We successfully fixed a Node.js test runner issue by replacing Deno std imports with Node's native `assert` in our cross-platform tests.
+Then, we created a GitHub Actions workflow (`.github/workflows/ci.yml`) that runs our entire test suite concurrently on Node.js, Bun, and Deno for every push and pull request.
+All 143 tests are passing across all runtimes!

 Please read these files to understand our current state:
 1. /Users/syd/work/lesan/new-cross-platform-lesan/TODO.md
+2. /Users/syd/work/lesan/new-cross-platform-lesan/.github/workflows/ci.yml
+3. /Users/syd/work/lesan/new-cross-platform-lesan/package.json

-Our next goal is Phase 6: Testing & Validation.
-We need to ensure end-to-end functionality across all runtimes, set up cross-platform test runners, and test MongoDB integration.
+Our next goal is to complete Phase 8 by setting up automated publishing to npm, JSR, and deno.land/x.

 After reading the files, please:
-1. Summarize our progress.
+1. Summarize our progress and the completion of the CI setup.
-2. Propose a plan for Phase 6 testing and validation.
+2. Propose a plan for tackling the automated publishing strategy.
-3. Ask me which testing task I'd like to start with.
+3. Ask me if I'm ready to begin configuring the publishing workflows.

 Let's continue taking small, careful steps with great caution, treating Lesan as a large professional open-source project.